Tim-Leon/bucket-sdk/README.md

 The upload process starts with a protobuf request asking to upload X files, with the number of bytes, this amount of storage is guaranteed for the duration of the upload to be available to the user.
-after the successful request, a response is set containing a list of URLs that correspond to a file upload.
-The bytes are then sent to the URL for each file, note that the size can not be changed and it's up to the client to fill the compleate request. the upload support being parallel.
+After the successful request, a response is set containing a list of URLs that correspond to a file upload.
+The bytes are then sent to the URL for each file, note that the size can not be changed and it's up to the client to fill the compleate request.
+The upload support is parallel.

 # Navigation Url's